digitalcrust/digitalcrust-website/content/Approach.md

 ## Comparisons

-We are similar in conception to some of our [[Aligned organizations]].
+We are similar in concept to other efforts in the wider community [Ecosystem].

 - Like EarthCube but from the bottom up (not a platform)
 - Like Palaeoverse but for crustal science